What is balenaOS?

 BalenaOS is an operating system built for easy portability to multiple device types (via the Yocto framework and optimized for Linux containers, and Docker in particular.
 There are many decisions, large and small, we have made to enable that vision, which are present throughout our architecture.

 The first version of balenaOS was developed as part of the balena platform, and has run on thousands of embedded devices on balena, deployed in many different contexts for several years. balenaOS v2 represents the combination of the learnings we extracted over those years, as well as our determination to make balenaOS a first-class open source project, able to run as an independent operating system, for any context where embedded devices and containers intersect.

 We look forward to working with the community to grow and mature balenaOS into an operating system with even broader device support, a broader operating envelope, and as always, taking advantage of the most modern developments in security and reliability.

-Development vs. Production images
+Development vs. Production mode

 - Passwordless SSH access into balenaOS on port

 22222as the root user, unless custom ssh keys are provided in which case key-based authentication is used.